Gowiem/terraform-workshops/terraform-fundamentals/exercises/07/README.md

 ### Provider Errors or Passthrough

 And now to the most frustrating ones!
-These may be random, intermittent.
-They will be very specific to the provider and problems that happen when actually trying to do the work of setting up or maintaining your resources.
+These may be random, intermittent and they will be very specific to the provider you're using.
+These problems happen when actually trying to do the work of setting up or maintaining your resources.
 Let's take a look at a simple example.
 Modify the invalid resource we've been working with here in `main.tf` to now be:

 ```hcl